tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/06-Stu_Crypto_Converter/README.md

 5. Create at least three test events, one per cryptocurrency, to validate that the code is working correctly.

 6. Open the Amazon Lex console and test the bot in the "Test bot" window.
 Since you only made changes to Lambda, there is no need to build the bot.
-You should now see accurate conversions for each cryptocurrency as it's shown below.
+You should now see accurate conversions for each cryptocurrency, as it's shown below.

     ![Extended Crypto Converted demo](Images/crypto_converter_extended.gif)